techno-tim/techno-tim.github.io/_posts/2021-04-11-k3s-traefik-rancher.md

 This will create the deployment, service, and ingress.

+## Links

-See all the hardware I recommend at <https://l.technotim.live/gear>
+⚙️ See all the hardware I recommend at <https://l.technotim.live/gear>

-Don't forget to check out the [🚀Launchpad repo](https://l.technotim.live/quick-start) with all of the quick start source files.
+🚀 Don't forget to check out the [🚀Launchpad repo](https://l.technotim.live/quick-start) with all of the quick start source files